Dunamisss/Proxy-Scraper-Checker-Latency-Checker/readme.txt

 Adjust the following settings in the script or through environment variables:

-proxy_urls.txt: Specify proxy sources for scraping. user_agents.txt: Add user agents for rotation. initial_thread_workers and max_thread_workers: Configure the number of thread workers for proxy checking.
+proxy_urls.txt: Specify proxy sources for scraping.

+user_agents.txt: Add user agents for rotation.

+initial_thread_workers and max_thread_workers: Configure the number of thread workers for proxy checking.
-out_file: Set the filename for saving selected proxies.
-Notes
-Respect the terms of service of websites when using proxies for scraping.
-Ensure compliance with legal and ethical standards in proxy usage.
-Regularly update user agents and proxy sources for optimal performance.
-Contributors
-License
-This project is licensed under the MIT License - see the LICENSE file for details.